-Many people consider the numerous stairs fronting the Library of Congress in Washington, D.C. a daunting trek as they make their way to the top.
-A young army lieutenant easily took the stairs two at a time.
-When he reached the top, he looked back and smiled because he was not fatigued in the least when he walked through the doors.
+Many people consider the numerous stairs fronting the Library of Congress in Washington, D.C. a daunting trek as they make their way to the top, but a young army lieutenant easily took the stairs two at a time.
+When he reached the top, he looked back and smiled because he was not at all fatigued when he walked through the doors.

 "Good morning.
 How can I help you?"
 The receptionist at the front desk said.

 "Yes Ma'am.
 I'm First Lieutenant William Walker.
 I applied for a research card last month."
-He said with an obvious southern drawl.
+He replied with an obvious southern drawl.

 "May I see your identification card please?"
-The receptionist said, and entered the information from his card into the computer on her desk.
+The receptionist asked, and entered the information from his card into the computer on her desk.
 "Thank you for your service, Lieutenant Walker.
 Please go to Ms. Allen's desk.
 She's the chief librarian on duty today, and she will give you your research card."
-She said, pointing to the desk as she returned his ID card.
+She pointed to the desk as she returned his ID card.

 "Ms. Allen?
 I'm First Lieutenant Walker.
 I've been referred to you for my research card."